Ceiling Fans

 1. Thoroughly Clean The Entire Fan

-2. Check Ceiling Mount And Downrod
+2. Check the Ceiling Mount And Downrod

 3. Check The Switch Housing